nylas-samples/scheduling-app/README.md

 ## Code
 The starting point for the frontend can be found [here](https://github.com/nylas-samples/scheduling-app/blob/main/pages/index.tsx)

-We store the scheduler information on supabase with a table, `service` that includes the following details:
+We store the scheduler information on supabase with a table called `service` that includes the following details:
 - `user_id: int8` defaulted to 1 for demo
 - `service: string`
 - `nylas_scheduler_url:string`